thoughtram/blog/_posts/2016-12-27-angular-2-advance-testing-with-custom-matchers.md

 * `MyComponent` instantiation requires an injected `MatchMedia` instance

 Even with these requirements, developers should NOT have to worry about all these internals just to test **MyComponent**.
-Using ngModule, DI, and Angular... we now don't have to worry about those details.
+Using ngModule, DI, and Angular...
+I now don't have to worry about those details.

 This is just like those real-world scenarios where your components, directives, and services will